 A duly convened hearing of the Student Conduct Board or the Discipline Appeal Committee.
 It includes a Preliminary Hearing and a Full Hearing of the Student Conduct Board as set out in policy SA07 Student Conduct Appendix 5 and 6 and a Discipline

 Appeal Committee Hearing as set out in Appendix 8.

-Student Misconduct Any conduct described within the Misconduct Section of policy expert insight that would assist the Student Conduct Board or
+Student Misconduct Witness Any person with direct knowledge of the misconduct or has expert insight that would assist the Student Conduct Board or Discipline Appeal Committee in reaching their decision.